Coronavirus cases soar in Italy as authorities scramble to find patient zero - Local News 8

 The situation has raised fears about the spike in cases outside mainland China among people with no connection to China or the city of Wuhan — ground zero for the outbreak.

-World Health Organization (WHO) director general Tedros Adhanom Ghebreyesus reiterated on Saturday that there was still a chance to contain the virus beyond China, “but the window of opportunity is narrowing.”
+World Health Organization Director-General Tedros Adhanom Ghebreyesus reiterated on Saturday that there was still a chance to contain the virus beyond China, “but the window of opportunity is narrowing.”

 “Although the total number of cases outside China remains relatively small, we are concerned about the number of cases with no clear epidemiological link, such as travel history to China or contact with a confirmed case,” he said.